Where to Find Bookkeeping Services for Your Small Business

 You might want to know:

-• Are they a “Virtual” firm with a low overhead or in a downtown office tower with marble floors and paneled walls that you’d be paying for?
+• Are they a “virtual” firm with low overhead, or in a downtown office tower with marble floors and paneled walls that you’d be paying for?

 • How pricing changes with client growth